 Symbol Safety Hazard

-Lethal exhaust gas hazards
+4 Lethal exhaust gas hazards

-A STATE OF THE STA Explosive fuel hazards
+My Explosive fuel hazards

+ahilituhlun.
 Burn hazards

 Rotating parts/crush hazards

 Pressurized fluid hazards

 Hydraulic fluid hazards

 Potential hazards associated with the operation of this equipment will be referenced with hazard symbols which may appear throughout this manual in conjunction with safety notes.